Debutante: Canada

 Canada inherited the practice of debutante presentation to the local representative of the British monarch.
 By 1867, events were held by the Governor General of Canada in the chambers of the Senate of Canada.

 Canadian debutantes often travelled to the United Kingdom to be presented at the Court of St James's.
 The last debutante to be presented was Canadian Sandra Seagram.

+Poland

+In Poland the pre-World War II tradition of debutante balls was reinstated in 1998 by Countess Jolanta Mycielska.
+The bi-annual "Debutant Ball" is supported by the Sovereign Order of Malta and proceeds are donated to its charitable work.
+The twelfth edition took place on 29-31 August 2025 at the Warsaw Grand Theatre - National Opera, with previous editions being held i.a. at the Warsaw Royal Castle.